-- Roll the chilled pastry on a lightly floured surface until it’s about 1/8 inch thick.
+- Roll the chilled pastry on a lightly floured surface until it's about 1/8 inch thick.
 Use it to line a 9-inch metal pie plate, then trim off the excess pastry with a knife.
-Gently spread the cooled cherry filling in the pie.
+Gently spread the cooled cherry filling in the pastry.

 - Bake at 400 F for 20 minutes, then reduce the heat to 375 F and bake for another 20 minutes.
 The crust should brown beautifully and the filling should bubble gently.

 - Remove the pie from the oven and let it cool for 3-4 hours on a wire cooling rack to allow the filling to cool and set.
-Cutting it too soon will make the pie runny.
+Cutting it too soon will make the filling runny.